ShangitaPaul/signal-chain-fx/README.md

 The core functionality of the app lies in simulating the behavior of guitar effects pedals from popular brands, as well as from select lesser-known, boutique brands.
 To achieve this, a digital signal processing (DSP) approach would be employed.
 Programming languages like C++ or Python would be suitable for implementing the audio signal processing algorithms.
 Libraries such as JUCE (C++) or Librosa (Python) could be utilized to handle the audio processing tasks efficiently.

+Boutique pedal manufactureres have the option of submitting their pedal designs for review to be included in the database.

 Technical Description:

 1. Frontend Development: